Reefwing-Software/Reefwing-AHRS/README.md

 The Nexgen AHRS Library includes the following classes:

-  - Quaternion: converts Euler Angles to a Quaternion and includes open source madgwick and mahoney sensor fusion quaternion update methods.
+  - Quaternion: converts Euler Angles to a Quaternion and includes open source complementary, madgwick and mahoney sensor fusion quaternion update methods.
   - LSM9DS1: for testing, calibrating and reading the IMU data from the sensor.
   - LPS22HB: to read the barometer pressure data if available (fitted to the Nano 33 BLE SENSE version only).